 When using offers to entice buyers the aim of the game isn't always just for them to buy the product that's on offer.
 If they like the product enough they may want to buy more from your website.

 You probably won't be going all out with a John Lewis style Christmas advert, but if you want people to be aware you exist there are many ways to spread the word:

 - PPC - Pay Per Click: directing traffic to your website by advertising on publisher pages (typically a website owner) when the ad is clicked.

 - Triggered emails - These are sent in response to a particular customer action or behaviour which prompts an email to be sent.
 A good example of this is Reiss below

 - Affiliate marketing - This method uses the 'middle man'.
 Affiliate websites will advertise your services or products for you.

 - Social Advertising - Using social media outlets such as Facebook, Twitter and Pinterest to advertise can be very effective.
 Two things to consider here are timings and cost.
 You need to time adverts correctly and realise the cost of doing so.
-We have a post here on how Fashion retailers use Pinterest.

 Consider your budget and go with what’s best for your business.

 10. Use a wishlist